zgoda/devlog/docs/tools.rst

 of code style unification may be invaluable, and this tool will make any admin of public Python project with large committer base happy.
 But none of my projects is like that.
-In fact, flake8 with couple plugins and isort will do the same not getting in one's way in so intrusive way.
+In fact, flake8 with couple plugins and isort will do the same wihile not being so intrusive.

 I had Black in this project for about a week and could not stand it.
 This is very small project and I will clean Black artifacts for many months.